xreptoid/viperfish/README.md

 # viperfish - C++ library for algorithmic trading
+**viperfish** is a library designed for easy access to market data.

-Currently it supports only full orderbook for Binance Spot market.
+Currently, it supports only the full orderbook for the Binance Spot market.

-You can subscribe for whole market orderbooks in realtime without Binance REST limits exceeding.
+With viperfish, you can consume fully consistent orderbooks in real-time without exceeding Binance REST limits.

+viperfish initializes orderbooks using data from [Reptoid](https://www.reptoid.com) servers.
+It consumes orderbook diffs via the default exchange WebSocket API, using `<symbol>@depth@100ms` in the case of Binance.

 ## Example